Geoffrey Farmer: Exhibitions

 Farmer`s first group exhibition took place in 1995 in Mexico.
 His first solo exhibition took place in Vancouver at Or Gallery.
 Since then, his exhibition history has been extensive, with shows nationally, and abroad.
 For dOCUMENTA (13) in 2012, Farmer produced Leaves of Grass.
 In 2015, he had a large mid-career retrospective co-curated by himself and Daina Augaitis at the Vancouver Art Gallery in which he used items from the Gallery’s artist archives to create installations that filled the entire gallery space.
 The exhibition was titled How Do I Fit This Ghost in My Mouth.
 In 2017, he represented Canada at the 57th Venice Biennale, in Venice with a show titled A Way Out of the Mirror.
 In 2017, he also had a show titled The Care With Which The Rain Is Wrong, at the Schinkel Pavillon, Berlin, Germany in which he used art monographs and his own digital library of illustrations and collection of sounds for his installations.
+In 2024, the exhibition Geoffrey Farmer: The Sound of Footsteps as Summer Walks Away was shown at the West Vancouver Art Museum.
 He is represented by Catriona Jeffries, Vancouver.